 Outlook & Implementation Challenges

 European corridor investment faces implementation challenges that are distinct from those affecting US commitments.
-The Team Europe coordination model, while conceptually attractive, generates transaction costs that slow disbursement.
-Each DFI participant has separate board approval cycles, meaning a six-institution co-financing package can take 18 to 24 months from concept to first disbursement.
-Chinese development banks, operating with unified decision-making, typically move faster from commitment to disbursement, a competitive disadvantage that European institutions acknowledge but have not resolved.
+The Team Europe coordination model, while conceptually attractive, can generate transaction costs because each institution has its own approval cycle, safeguards, and reporting rules.
+Chinese development banks often move with more unified decision-making, a competitive disadvantage that European institutions acknowledge but have not fully resolved.

 The EU's political cycle also affects corridor commitment.
 European Parliament elections in 2024 and the formation of a new European Commission introduced a transition period during which new Global Gateway commitments slowed.
 The incoming Commission has broadly maintained the Global Gateway framework, but specific corridor commitments require reaffirmation by new Commissioners and Directors-General.
 This political cycle risk is less acute than the US presidential transition but adds uncertainty to the corridor's European financing pipeline.